-1 SECTION 1.
-Section 124121 is added to the Health and Safety 2 Code, to read:
+SECTION 1.
+Section 124121 is added to the Health and Safety Code, to read:

-(a) The department shall develop an unbiased, 124121. comprehensive, evidence-based informational pamphlet for newborns and infants identified as deaf or hard of hearing about visual and auditory communication and language options including, but not limited to, American Sign Language (ASL), and Listening and Spoken Language, that is sufficient to allow a parent to make an informed decision on which options to choose for his or her child.
+124121. (a) The department shall develop an unbiased, comprehensive, evidence-based informational pamphlet for newborns and infants identified as deaf or hard of hearing about visual and auditory communication and language options including, but not limited to, American Sign Language (ASL), and Listening and Spoken Language, that would help a parent make informed decisions for his or her child.
 The pamphlet shall take into account the different values and beliefs of the parents of deaf and hard of hearing children.
 The pamphlet shall contain both benefits and risks of all options, convey educational attainment outcomes, and clearly convey that those options may be used simultaneously.
 The pamphlet shall also include information about educational programs for children provided by local educational agencies, the California Schools for the Deaf, nonpublic schools and agencies, and parent-to-parent support resources through the local family resource centers.